SpeakWithPlants/ghostly-elixirs-plus/README.md

 ### Distilled Wrath
 * Nightmare elixir.
 * Electrifies Abigail's attacks, increasing her damage by 1.5x against dry targets, and 2.5x against wet targets.
-* Causes Abigail's attacks to have a 10% chance to strike a nearby target with lightning.
+* Abigail's attacks have a 10% chance to strike a nearby target with lightning.
 The lightning can still be attracted by lightning rods or players, including Wendy.
 * Duration of 0.5 days.
 * Crafted using 1 Volt Goat Horn, 3 Nightmare Fuel, and 3 Mourning Glories.
 * Prototyping requires a Shadow Manipulator.